MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex7_Threat hunting.md

 # Lab 3 - Exercise 7 - Content Search Microsoft Purview

-You have just been informed that your company is facing a significant amount of malicious emails, posing a serious threat to its integrity and security.
-Considering this challenge, it is now your responsibility to identify the sender addresses or subject lines of these emails.
-Your remedial action includes the mass deletion of these malicious emails.
+Your company is facing a serious threat to its integrity and security.
+A significant number of malicious emails have been detected.
+Your task is to identify the sender addresses or subject lines of these emails.
+Once you have identified these malicious emails, you must delete them en masse.

+## Part 1: Design a solution (required)

-### Approach
+### Design approach

 The first step is to identify malicious emails.
 Therefore, an analysis of the current mail-flow is essential.
 The Microsoft Defender Portal provides a comprehensive overview of all outgoing and incoming mail flow, along with further capabilities for investigating this traffic.
 The remediation action involves deleting the malicious emails.